1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Enter the ad unit’s name to open its settings.

-The same process has to be done if you are looking for applying frequency capping across all the ad units.
-There is just one minor change in selection i.e. in the Inventory tab, instead of selecting Ad units, select Network settings.
+The same process must be done if you want to apply frequency capping across all the ad units.
+There is just one minor change in selection, i.e., in the Inventory tab, instead of selecting Ad units, select Network settings.
 Frequency capping will now be applied to all the ad units across the network.

 So, all the creatives with the frequency cap label will have the frequency capping set.
 It’s a two-step process.